Strotmic/list-notebooklm-notebooks/README.md

 | 💼 Business | Industry reports, strategy, finance |
 | 🗂️ Other | Anything that doesn't fit above |

+## What this project is / is not

+Public NotebookLM notebooks are otherwise hard to discover.
+This project exists to fix that — a community directory where notebooks can be found and shared.

+**This project is:**
+- A community directory of public NotebookLM notebooks
+- A discovery tool for notebooks others have shared
+- An open-source gallery anyone can contribute to

+**This project is not (currently):**
+- A curated editorial library with gatekeeping beyond basic quality guidelines
+- A marketplace, promotional channel, or paid placement platform
+- A source of affiliate links or ad-supported content

+**What may come later (see Roadmap):**
+- A hosted submission form with user accounts, saved notebooks, and lists
+- Moderation tooling for reviewing submissions without touching code
+- Sponsorship or ads — only if hosting costs make it necessary, and not as a primary direction

+**Policy positions:**
+- No paid placement or promoted listings
+- No affiliate links
+- Analytics/tracking: only what GitHub Pages provides by default (no third-party tracking added)
+- Submitted notebook metadata is CC0 (see License); notebook content belongs to its authors
+- Moderation criteria: public link required, genuine educational or informational value, no spam
+- The project does not take responsibility for the content of linked notebooks — authors own their work

+If you have questions or concerns about direction, open an issue.

 ## Contributing (beyond notebooks)

 Found a bug in the site or want to improve the gallery UI?
 PRs are welcome on `index.html` as well.
 Open an issue first if it's a bigger change.